thefightagainstmalware/Spectamus/README.md

 Add your compiled HeadlessForge jar into the headlessforge directory also<br>
 Create a network called `mitm`<br>
 If you get problems with DNS not resolving within a headlessforge container, change the ip in headlessforge/main.sh to the default gateway of the `mitm` network
+Build the container in the ./headlessforge directory and name it `tfam/headlessforge` Build the container in the ./mitm directory and name it `tfam/mitm`